My Swiss Steak recipe is a comforting classic, featuring tender beef simmered in a rich cream of mushroom soup sauce.

 Plan ahead and pair with potatoes and carrots for a no-fuss dinner on those busy nights when you do not have time to prepare a hot, healthy meal.

 Definitely, one of the best mushroom steak recipes that I learned how to make from my Aunt Bonnie when I was a teenager.
-In the summers growing up, I would spend time with my Uncle Ray, Aunt Bonnie, cousins Karen and Scott.
+Growing up, I would spend summers with my Uncle Ray, Aunt Bonnie, cousins Karen and Scott.

 They owned a country-side restaurant that I worked at for several years starting out as a busser/hostess/cashier, then dishwasher, pre-cook, line cook and finally a waitress.